WalletWasabi/WasabiDoc/FAQ/README.md

 ## Introduction to Wasabi
 - Explain Wasabi like I'm 5
+- What is the history of Wasabi?
 - What is a coin join?
+- How does Zero Link differ from other coin join implementations?
 - Do I need to trust Wasabi with my coins?
 - What is the privacy I get after mixing with Wasabi?
 - Can I hurt my privacy with Wasabi?
 - Who is contributing to Wasabi?
+- Does Wasabi have a warrant canary?

 ## Installation of Wasabi
-- How do I install the Wasabi Wallet on Linux?
+- How do I install Wasabi on Linux?
-- How do I install the Wasabi Wallet on Microsoft?
+- How do I install Wasabi on Microsoft?
-- How do I install the Wasabi Wallet on iOS?
+- How do I install Wasabi on iOS?
+- How do I upgrade Wasabi?
 - How do I compile Wasabi from source?
 - How do I check the deterministic builds?
 - How do I install the Wasabi backend server?